Kiran-Kumar-916/ShoppingKart/README.md

 Manages the main shopping flow, including category and product displays, cart handling, and order placement.
 Handles views such as Categories, CategoriesCreatEdit, Index, MyCart, Payment, Privacy, Products, Productdetails, ProductCreatEdit, and Success.cshtml.

-## Database Connection:
-Managed in appsettings.json with details for the server and database (ShoppingKart).
-Dependency Injection:
-Configured for services like DbContext and application-specific dependencies.

 ## Conclusion:
 The ShoppingKart application provides a comprehensive shopping experience with robust architecture, efficient data handling, and clean UI design.
 It’s a scalable solution with room for enhancements like -- categorize & show products as per user interests, provide search & filter options, add additional payment gateways etc.